itsarts1/WTTG2-easy-mode/README.md

 Easy mod allows for you to be a pussy by displaying a notification when the enemies are on the way.

 I DO NOT OWN ANY OF THE CODE THE CODE BELONGS TO REFLECT STUDIOS, I MADE EDITS TO THE ORIGINAL GAME CODE, IT IS ALL FOR FUN!
+All credit goes to @KeVanAlthius for making this mod.

 **Instructions:**